ahonesa/invoiceStorage/README.md

 ## Getting started

-* Set Cassandra configuration in application.conf.
-Keyspace must pre-exist in Cassandra
+* Set Cassandra configuration in application.conf
 * Project does not have Swagger-UI libraries included, but e.g. http://petstore.swagger.io can be used with local swagger.json URL: http://localhost:12345/api-docs/swagger.json
 * sbt reStart